Opening Hours

 Is a factory warranty or extended warranty better?

-The two main types of car warranty you’ll encounter in the UK, are factory warranties and extended warranties for when your original warranty expires.
-In any case, a car warranty covers the repair cost of unexpected mechanical or electrical vehicle faults, so you aren’t faced with a considerable repair bill.
+The two main types of car warranty you’ll encounter in the UK, are factory or manufacturer warranties (included as standard for new cars) and extended warranties for when your original warranty expires.
+In any case, a car warranty provides additional protection covering the repair cost of unexpected mechanical or electrical vehicle faults, so you aren’t faced with a considerable bill to pay out of pocket.

-Your car’s manufacturer issues a warranty, as standard, to cover the initial ownership period of a new car.
-It usually lasts three to five years, yet, you’re still vulnerable to an expensive repair – after the standard warranty expires – if components suddenly fail.
+Your vehicle manufacturer’s warranty covers the initial ownership period of a new car.
+It usually lasts three to five years, but you’re vulnerable to an expensive repair – after the standard warranty expires – if components suddenly fail.

-You can buy an extended warranty from your manufacturer or a third-party provider.
+You can buy an extended warranty directly from your car maker or a third-party provider.
 It covers component failures after the initial car warranty coverage ends.
-By opting with an independent warranty provider, you can find the best-value coverage and customisable plans to suit your needs and budget.
+By opting for an independent warranty provider, you can find the best-value coverage and customisable plans to suit your needs and budget.
+Explore Extended warranty quotes by vehicle manufacturer.

 Comparing a factory warranty and extended warranty